Swapnendu003/hack-for-health-server-side/README.md

+# Your Therapy - Mental Wellness Hub 🌈
+Empower your mental well-being with Your Therapy!
 ## ChatBot Backend Code with Generative AI and Sentiment Analysis

 This repository contains the server-side code for a ChatBot that incorporates Google's Generative AI, Distil BERT Language Model (LLM) for sentiment analysis, and Azure Language Translator for multilingual support.
-The ChatBot is designed to assist users in mental health-related queries and maintain a focus on topics related to well-being.
+The ChatBot is designed to assist users with mental health-related queries and maintain a focus on topics related to well-being.

 ### Technologies Used: